HernanSch/front-chat/README.md

-# Discord Fake Website - React JS - Hernán Schiavon Raineri 🚀
+# Discord Fake Website - React JS / Node Js / MongoDB

 This is my personal project with React, Node and MongoDB, a interactive chat website.✨